 Simply put, full grain leather is the real deal, the best you can get.
 Take a look at the picture above.
 This kind of richness, depth and character is only possible with full grain leather.

 When people first hear the term full grain leather they sometimes think it means that the leather will look really grainy or pebbly.
 That is not the case.
-Full grain refers to the full, unadulterated hide in its natural form.
+Full grain refers to the full hide with all of its layers intact - not sanded down.

 Here's a deeper look at full grain leather vs. genuine leather.
 First, to better understand the difference, it helps to look at the composition of a hide.
 There are essentially 3 layers to a hide.